SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood.webp)
 *Image from the author (the skull radiography is coming from [here](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Lat_lebka.jpg/330px-Lat_lebka.jpg))*

+To who are interested in [computer vision](https://en.wikipedia.org/wiki/Computer_vision) will notice that many of these concepts will be applied and reused.
+Indeed, understanding the concept as a median filter, edge detection, and Convolution would be useful in many contexts (and also when we will discuss [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network)).

 ### Neighborhood preprocessing

 Differently from point processing, here the output pixel value is modified according to the neighbor pixels.
 In this case, the pixels around a pixel contribute to its output value.
 Some processing techniques are used to [denoise images](https://paperswithcode.com/task/image-denoising) (as an example, some artifacts where you have some pixels with totally different values (0 or 255) in between others).